Koladeadediji/India-Rent-Prices/README.md

 ## Dataset

 The dataset used for this analysis is sourced from kaggle data catalogue, accesible at the following link :  https://www.kaggle.com/datasets/ahmedelbashir99/house-rent-dataset

+## Observation
+Valuable Insights was drawn from the dataset and was further explained and visualized in `India Rent Agency.html` and prresentation in ` INDIA RENT.pdf`